growi-dev/blog_content/_drafts/What-Who-Why.md

 # Hello World
 Hi there.
 This is an experiment for me.
 I am  not one for putting opinions out there to people I don't know personally.
 My jabs are usually directed at the deserving.
 Oh right also I usually don't like to put something out there if I am not very sure about it.
 But I think that has to change.
-So I want to take this as an opportunity to clarify my thoughts
+So I want to take this as an opportunity to clarify and structure my thoughts, seek feedback, provide and get ad

 ## What
 software architecture